Keller-Michael/ABAP_starter/README.md

 There is a tutorial called "[Start Developing in ABAP in SAP NetWeaver 7.5](https://developers.sap.com/mission.abap-dev-get-started.html)".
 Since there is a lot to discover, you should take your time.

+Another good starting point could be this [blog](https://blogs.sap.com/2021/01/26/getting-started-with-abap-in-2021/) from Markus Haug, published on SAP Community.

 ## Start a career

 This is a proposal to start a career as ABAP developer: